UltimateRoman/STARK_IoT-SSLS/README.md

 ### Our solution

 We had a look into this problem and have designed the STARK Smart Street Light System(SSLS) for the purpose.
-It makes use of an Arduino interfaced with a Bolt WiFi Module(ESP 8266) to create an optimised controlling system for energy efficient smart street lights.
+It makes use of an Arduino interfaced with a Bolt WiFi Module(ESP 8266) to create a dynamic optimised control system for energy efficient smart street lights.

 ### How does Stark work?